Male Northern Cardinal bird in Michigan - USA

 Image Credit: Depositphotos

-If a full brush pile doesn’t fit your landscape aesthetics, consider adding evergreen boughs from Christmas trees after the holidays—they provide temporary shelter that cardinals will use throughout the winter months.
+If a complete brush pile doesn't fit into your landscape tastes, try using evergreen boughs from Christmas trees after the holidays; they provide temporary shelter that cardinals will use during the winter months.
+You may also add a cedar roosting box to provide cardinals with warm shelter during the harsh nights of winter.

 10. Maintain Year-Round Feeding